 Please share your own work in the comments!
 Or if you just want to talk about how your writing is going, or your goals for June, that’s great, too.

-And if you always want a heads up on WIP Wednesday, be sure to follow the blog — there’s a place on the lefthand side of the page that you can sign up.
+And if you always want a heads up on WIP Wednesday, be sure to follow the blog — you can subscribe below.
 Happy writing!